aws/amazon-vpc-cni-k8s/README.md

 Review the [Network Policy FAQ](./docs/network-policy-faq.md) for more information.

-> 📝 Security Note - New Pods
->
-> Network policy controller configures policies for pods in parallel to pod provisioning, until then new pods will come up with default allow policy.
-All ingress and egress traffic is allowed to and from the new pods until they are resolved against the existing policies.

 ### Network Policies Related Components

 * [Network Policy Controller](https://github.com/aws/amazon-network-policy-controller-k8s) watches for NetworkPolicy objects and instructs the node agent.
+  * Network policy controller configures policies for pods in parallel to pod provisioning, until then new pods will come up with default allow policy.
+All ingress and egress traffic is allowed to and from the new pods until they are resolved against the existing policies.
   * This controller is automatically installed on the EKS Control Plane.
 * [Network Policy Node Agent](https://github.com/aws/aws-network-policy-agent) implements Network Policies on nodes by creating eBPF programs.
 * [AWS eBPF SDK for Go](https://github.com/aws/aws-ebpf-sdk-go) provides an interface to interact with eBPF programs on the node.
 This SDK allows for runtime introspection, tracing, and analysis of eBPF execution, aiding in identifying and resolving connectivity issues.